MobileTeleSystems/botview/README.md

 docker run -it --rm -p 3000:3000 mtsrus/botview
 ```

-Now you can open the browser and check the work with the command:
+Now you can open the browser and check the result with the command:

 ```sh
 http://localhost:3000/render/https://mts.ru/
 ```

-The fully rendered page should display, including all content.
+The fully rendered page should be displayed, including all content.

 ## Use